cunybpl/nycet_pnp/src/content/glossary/_index.md

     <dt id="oad"><abbr title="Outdoor Air Damper">OAD</abbr></dt>
     <dd>A damper that controls the amount of outside air that enters the building.</dd>
     <dt id="oaf"><abbr title="Outdoor Air Fraction">OAF</abbr></dt>
     <dd>The percentage of outside air in mixed and discharge air.
-Calculated through this formula: Percentage of fresh air intake = (MAT - RAT) / (OAT - RAT)</dd>
+Calculated through this formula: Percentage of fresh air intake = (MAT - RAT) / (OAT - RAT).</dd>
     <dt id="oat"><abbr title="Outdoor Air temperature">OAT</abbr></dt>
     <dd>Temperature of the air outside the building.
-Per ASHRAE, (1) air outside a building or taken from the external atmosphere and, therefore, not previously circulated through the system.
-(2) ambient air that enters a building through a mechanical ventilation system, through intentional openings for natural ventilation, or by infiltration.
-(3) compare to <a href="https://terminology.ashrae.org/?entry=outside%20air.">this link</a>.</dd>
+Per <a href="https://terminology.ashrae.org/?term=outdoor+air" rel="noreferrer nofollow">ASHRAE Terminology</a>, Outdoor air is "(1) air outside a building or taken from the external atmosphere and, therefore, not previously circulated through the system.
+(2) ambient air that enters a building through a mechanical ventilation system, through intentional openings for natural ventilation, or by infiltration."</dd>
 </dl>

 </section>